 Location: Nicosia, Cyprus.
 9-day meeting, 7-16 May 2018

-As the project’s first workshop, engaging both the Advisory Board and the group participants, our focus will concentrate on the thorough introduction of the research theme and the effective integration of contributing participants’ interests and research.
-This workshop will establish group cohesion and set the tone for the constructive exchange of ideas and collaborative work.
-The schedule combines seminar discussions of key concepts from the readings (spatial scale, the arts as cultural resource, memory, authenticity, contestation, visualization, reception, heritage and identity) with focused site visits, beginning with Nicosia and continuing to other key sites in Cyprus.
+As the project’s first workshop, engaging both the Advisory Board and the group participants, our focus concentrated on the thorough introduction of the research theme and the effective integration of contributing participants’ interests and research.
+This workshop established group cohesion and set the tone for the constructive exchange of ideas and collaborative work.
+The schedule combined seminar discussions of key concepts from the readings (spatial scale, the arts as a cultural resource, memory, authenticity, contestation, visualization, reception, heritage and identity) with focused site visits, beginning with Nicosia and continuing to other key sites in Cyprus.
 The historic capital of the island, with its physical division between the Greek Cypriot South and the Turkish Cypriot North, is an ideal starting point for the group’s exploration of the ways that art and architecture are perceived, represented and experienced in contemporary contested urban landscapes.
 Cyprus reminds us constantly of the tension of medieval history and heritage as experienced in the contemporary moment.

-On Day 4 we will cross to the north part of the city to look at the Gothic Cathedral of Hagia Sophia (now the Selimiye Mosque), church of St. Catherine, Great Han, hammam, Lapidary Museum, Keryneia gate and the Arabahmet neighborhood.
+On Day 5 we crossed to the north part of the city to look at the Gothic Cathedral of Hagia Sophia (now the Selimiye Mosque), the church of St. Catherine, Great Han, hammam, Lapidary Museum, Keryneia gate and the Arabahmet neighborhood.

-Paphos and Famagusta
+Troodos mountain, Limassol, and Famagusta

 Concepts: medieval art and architecture as a social resource, heritage and arts tourism, historic preservation in the context of contemporary politics.

-On Day 8, Famagusta presents an open-air museum of Gothic and early Renaissance art and architecture challenged by the development of the contemporary city beyond the medieval walls as well as by the presence of the decaying area of Varosia, Famagusta’s seaside suburb, now stuck in the abandoned buffer zone.
+On Day 7, Famagusta presents an open-air museum of Gothic and early Renaissance art and architecture challenged by the development of the contemporary city beyond the medieval walls as well as by the presence of the decaying area of Varosia, Famagusta’s seaside suburb, now stuck in the abandoned buffer zone.
 The city thus reveals how the preservation or neglect of historic architecture is a conscious act with powerful social and economic consequences.
 We return to Nicosia late that evening.